Did you know your closet is the first place in your house to look for extra money?

-The commission rate for Material World is 15% for PayPal payments which is very reasonable.
-Also, their free return policy on unaccepted clothing is a rarity.
+The commission rate for Material World is a reasonable 15% for PayPal payments.
+Plus, you can’t beat their free return shipping!

 Etsy lets you sell handmade and vintage clothing for children and adults.

-Selling on Etsy lets you attract a different audience that isn’t looking to buy designer labels or the latest trendy brand.
-It’s possible to sell used, pre-made, and made-to-order clothes in your Etsy shop.
+Selling on Etsy lets you attract a different audience not looking for designer labels.
+It’s possible to sell used, pre-made, and made-to-order clothes on Etsy.

-A small tip to increase your shop audience: be sure to network with other Etsy shops.
-Networking is one secret to earning a higher ranking within the Etsy algorithm where your products will rank in the search results.
+A small tip to increase your shop audience: Network with other Etsy shops.
+Networking is one secret to ranking higher on the Etsy algorithm.
+A higher ranking means you appear at the top of search results!

-Although Instagram doesn’t let shoppers buy your clothes directly, they can view pictures, visit your profile, and exchange contact information.
+Although Instagram doesn’t let shoppers buy your clothes directly, they can do the following:

-This platform is free to use and a great opportunity to expand your brand reach if you design your own clothes or want to showcase your latest inventory if you flip used clothing.
+This platform is free to use.
+It’s a growing opportunity to expand your brand reach.
+Whether you design clothes or want to flip used clothing, try Instagram.

 Another social media platform to consider is Facebook.
-As the largest social media platform in the world, think of your potential audience reach using targeted Facebook Ads.
-Facebook allows users to interact with your ad and ultimately visit your online store.
+As the largest social media platform in the world, think of your potential audience reach.
+Use Facebook Ads to reach your target audience.
+Facebook allows users to interact with your ad.
+Ultimately, they can visit your online store.

 A second selling option on Facebook is the local Buy and Sell groups.
-If you want to sell clothing by the lot or don’t want to see your profit consumed by shipping or third-party commissions, selling locally with online listings is free.
-Be sure to include quality photos and adequate descriptions of the items you sell.
+You can sell clothing in bulk or single items.
+And, you don’t have to pay selling commissions.
+Selling locally with online listings is 100% free.
+As always, include quality photos and clear descriptions of the items you sell.
 If your ads are confusing, you won’t sell anything.

-Mercari is an app that helps you connect with buyers across the country.
-Just snap a picture of the attire you want to sell, fill out a description, and list the price and from where you will ship.
+Mercari is an app that’s similar to eBay.
+Just snap a picture of your clothes and fill out a description.
+You then name your price and decide who pays to ship.
 This site has a similar look and feel to eBay, except you do not have auction-style listings.

-All communication between you and the prospective buyer takes place within the app.
-When an item sells, you either ship the item yourself or have Mercari provide a prepaid shipping label.
-Mercari will pay you every Monday with direct deposit.
+All communication between you and the prospective buyer takes place in the app.
+When your item sells, you mail off your item.
+Mercari pays you every Monday with direct deposit.

 Rebagg is exclusively for used handbags.
 Most handbag brands are accepted.
-All you have to do is take a few pictures of your bags to get started.
+You only have to take a few pictures of your bags to get started.
 You will receive an instant buy offer from Rebagg.

-If you accept an offer from Rebagg, they provide free shipping and New York City residents can opt for free home pickup.
-Once Rebagg receives your bag, they send payment to you within three business days.
+Rebagg provides free shipping for accepted offers.
+New York City residents can opt for free home pickup.
+Once Rebagg receives your bag, you receive payment within three business days.

-Another up and coming app is Depop.
+Another growing app is Depop.
 You can sell modern and vintage clothing for men and women.
-All prices are fixed (no auction) and buyer/seller communication takes place within the app.
+All items have fixed prices.
+You interact with buyers on the app.

 When an item sells, you pay for shipping.
 To get the most out of Depop, you will need to download the iOS or Android app.

-There are currently more than 55,000 brands on Storenvy which is part online store and social media platform.
+Over 55,000 brands sell on Storenvy.
+This platform is an online store and social media site.
 Storenvy has received much public praise.
-You can sell clothing and accessories for every member of the family and tell your unique story in the process.
+You can sell clothing and accessories for every member of the family.
+And, you can build your own brand too.

 Creating your storefront within the Storenvy marketplace is free.
 You keep 90% of the profit when an item sells on the Storenvy marketplace.
 The marketplace listings look like your Pinterest board.
-And, you keep 100% of the sales price when the sale occurs on your customer store.
+And, you keep 100% of the sales price when the sale happens in your customer store.
 Payment options include Stripe and PayPal.

 Another custom t-shirt marketplace is Zazzle.
-You can sell custom designs and branded designed t-shirts by joining the Zazzle Designer Program.
-And, you can even sell baby clothes too.
+You can sell custom designs and branded designed t-shirts.
+Get started by joining the Zazzle Designer Program.
+You can also sell baby clothes on Zazzle.

 5 Clothing Brands That Tend to Be High in Demand